bangpypers/23-05-2020-flask-workshop/README.md

 [Twitter](https://twitter.com/stonecharioteer) is an easy way to reach him, or reddit, if you are brave enough.

-## Contacting the Author

-Vinay goes by @stonecharioteer everywhere.
-[Twitter](https://twitter.com/stonecharioteer) is an easy way to reach him, or reddit, if you are brave enough.

 As requested by the audience, here are a few photos and details.

 ### Uses